iconify/iconify/README.md

 For more information visit [https://iconify.design/](https://iconify.design/).

+## Iconify version 1

+If you are looking for Iconify version 1, check out [https://github.com/iconify/iconify/tree/iconify1]("iconify1" branch).

+This repository contains the new version, completely rewritten using modern development process.

 ## This repository

 This repository is a big monorepo that contains several implementations of Iconify icon framework.